Why the U.S. Coronavirus Crisis Is More Trump’s Fault Than the WHO or China

 Iraq having weapons is very different from proof of an accident in China.
 We’re not going to war over it.
 So what purpose does it serve?

 Again, there’s the biological layer and a political layer.
 The political layer here is that the U.S. would really, really like to be able to blame China for its own problems.
 The end point is different.
 It’s not like we’re going to launch a war with China over this like we did with Iraq.
 From the administration’s point of view, they know they’ve got a disaster at home.
 They don’t want to own that disaster.
 They want to be able to shift that responsibility from them to someone else.
-If they can say, “Look this whole global crisis flowed from poor safety practices in a lab in China,” then that’s a way for them to escape their own responsibility for their own failure to prepare.
+If they can say, “Look, this whole global crisis flowed from poor safety practices in a lab in China,” then that’s a way for them to escape their own responsibility for their own failure to prepare.
 If they can create enough confusion, it will buy them some political breathing room.
 That’s the play.

 Shifting away from China, what parts of the world are you particularly worried about that aren’t getting coverage right now?

 The biggest outstanding question mark is how this disease is going to behave in the developing world.
 In one sense, the vulnerability in the developing world is huge.
 If a country like the U.S. is struggling to get tests, ventilators, and PPE, it’s going to be 100 times harder in the developing world.
 They can’t compete with the U.S. Of course, hospital capacity is much weaker in the developing world.
-They have very few intensive care beds, very few ventilators, and underlying health conditions tend to be pretty poor as well.
+They have very few intensive-care beds, very few ventilators, and underlying health conditions tend to be pretty poor as well.

 The other side of the ledger, this is what creates some uncertainty, is the demographic profile in much of the developing world is very different.
 The highest-risk portion of the population is people 65 and above.
 In Italy, that’s about 20 percent of the population.
 In sub-Saharan Africa, that’s about 3 percent.
 What we don’t know is how that dramatic difference in demographics will affect the risk.
 It could be offset by other underlying health problems, it could mean that hospitals, as weak as they are, may not be overwhelmed simply because the demographic profile of people overwhelming hospitals in wealthier countries is a much smaller share of the population in the developing world.
 There are a lot of questions.
 If it spreads far and wide there, it does have the ability to be quite devastating.